liebeskind/topia-blog/content/blog/topia-is-born/index.md

 We knew there had to be a better way to bring people together online.
 And, with our team’s deep expertise in gaming, distributed systems, immersive technologies, and webRTC we decided to build it.

-### Our Mission
-Provide everyone with customizable spaces to bring people together for human interactions and unique experiences that build meaningful relationships.

 ### Why
+At Topia, we provide customizable spaces to bring people together for human interactions and unique experiences that build meaningful relationships.

 We are a deeply social species.
 While it is easier than ever to stay in touch, existing tools don’t help facilitate the authentic connection that we crave<sup>1</sup>.
 In a 2D context (email, text, facebook) we miss out on the **nuances of human communication**.
 We lose cues from **body language, tone of voice, or context**.
 Video chat, alone, gets us one step closer but it lacks the spatial context....

 ### How